thex3family/thex3family-website/public/content/unlock-your-potential/principles/what-are-first-principles/index.md

 ---
 title: What Are First Principles?
-description: A detailed exploration of the concept of first principles, how they differ from conventional thinking, and why Co-x3 uses them as the foundation for its programs.
+description: A detailed exploration of the concept of first principles, and how they differ from conventional thinking.
 lang: en
-incomplete: false
 ---

 ## What Are First Principles?